finbourne/lusid-sdk-csharp/sdk/docs/EntitiesApi.md

 # **GetPortfolioByEntityUniqueId**
 > PortfolioEntity GetPortfolioByEntityUniqueId (string entityUniqueId, DateTimeOrCutLabel? effectiveAt = null, DateTimeOffset? asAt = null, List<string>? previews = null)

-[EXPERIMENTAL] GetPortfolioByEntityUniqueId: Get portfolio by EntityUniqueId
+GetPortfolioByEntityUniqueId: Get portfolio by EntityUniqueId

 Retrieve the definition of a particular portfolio.
 If the portfolio is deleted, this will return the state of the portfolio immediately prior to deletion.